The Emperor's New Clothes and Student Poetry

 I felt like the top of my head would pop off if I didn't allow myself to laugh, but I somehow remained calm.

-I can remember composing the poem...while walking across campus repeating lines in my head and changing them , twisting them into unrelated, improbable thoughts and images.
+I can remember composing the poem while walking across campus to my next class and repeating lines in my head then changing them , twisting them into unrelated, improbable thoughts and images.

-Would any be so childishly bold and wise as to say this was rubbish?
+Would anyone be so childishly bold and wise as to say this was rubbish?
 Some may have thought it, but none were objective and innocent enough to voice the thought.
-If I hadn't been so painfully shy, I probably should have stood up and said,"I think this is a student poem, and as much as I regret insulting a fellow classmate, It is garbage."
+If I hadn't been so painfully shy, I probably should have stood up and said,"I think this is a student poem, and as much as I regret insulting a fellow classmate, it is garbage."

 IMAGO "the poem"